First Time User? Enroll now.

 Palliative care providers will work to help control pain or side effects.
 They may help you decide what treatment you want or don't want.
 And they can help your loved ones understand how to support you.

 If you're interested in palliative care, talk to your doctor.

-For more information, see
+For more information, see the topic Palliative Care.

 Most cases of thyroid cancer cannot be prevented.

-genetic test can show if you carry this gene.
+You may be much more likely to get medullary thyroid cancer (MTC) if you have a gene carried by some families.
+A genetic test can show if you carry this gene.
 If your test is positive for the gene, you may want to talk with your doctor about having your thyroid removed to prevent getting thyroid cancer later in life.

-thyroid cancer.
+There are certain things you can do to feel better or to reduce the side effects of your treatment for thyroid cancer.
 Healthy habits such as eating a balanced diet and getting enough sleep and exercise may help control your symptoms.
 If you have chemotherapy, your doctor may also give you medicines to control and prevent nausea and vomiting.